sukykaur/AzureNIST800-171/PaaS WebApp/nist171-paaswa-overview.md

 **Azure Monitor**:
 [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in their Azure resources.

 **Application Insights**: [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview) is an extensible Application Performance Management service for web developers on multiple platforms.
 Application Insights detects performance anomalies and customers can use it to monitor the live web application.
-It includes powerful analytics tools to help customers diagnose issues and to understand what users actually do with their app.
+It includes powerful analytics tools to help customers diagnose issues and to understand what users do with their app.
 It&#39;s designed to help customers continuously improve performance and usability.

 ## Threat model